-Students must form a supervisory committee and submit a program of study to the graduate coordinator for approval within the first 9 credits of coursework or by the end of the second semester, whichever comes first.
+Students must form a supervisory committee and submit a program of study to the ESP Graduate Office (espgrad@gmu.edu) for approval within the first 9 credits of coursework or by the end of the second semester, whichever comes first.

-The supervisory committee consists of the advisor and at least two other members, chosen in consultation with the advisor, and must conform to AP.6.9 Requirements for Master's Degrees (http://catalog.gmu.edu/policies/academic/graduate-policies/#ap-6-9).
+The supervisory committee consists of the advisor and at least two other members, chosen in consultation with the advisor, and must conform to AP.6.9 Requirements for Master's Degrees (https://catalog.gmu.edu/policies/academic/graduate-policies/#ap-6-9).